Student Services & Facilities

 SHP Office of Student Services and Advising

-The Office of Student Services, located in Suite 230 in the School of Health Professions Building, provides academic advising to undergraduate School of Health Professions majors.
+The Office of Student Services and Advising, located in Suite 230 in the School of Health Professions Building, provides academic advising to undergraduate School of Health Professions students.
 Our mission is to provide information to students preparing for careers in the health professions and to assist them in planning their program of study to achieve their degree goals.
 We offer curriculum and academic guidance including course selection and scheduling as well as admissions counseling.
 For additional information on our department and to connect with an undergraduate advisor visit: https://www.uab.edu/shp/home/office-of-student-recruitment-engagement-and-success/team-members

 Physical Address: 1716 9th Avenue South, SHPB Room 230